elixir-nx/nx/nx/README.md

 See the [`bench`](https://github.com/elixir-nx/nx/tree/main/exla/bench) and [`examples`](https://github.com/elixir-nx/nx/tree/main/exla/examples) directory inside the EXLA project for more information.

-`defn` relies on a technique called multi-stage programming, which is built on top of Elixir functional and meta-prgramming capabilities: we transform Elixir code to emit an AST that is then transformed to run on the CPU/GPU.
+`defn` relies on a technique called multi-stage programming, which is built on top of Elixir functional and meta-programming capabilities: we transform Elixir code to emit an AST that is then transformed to run on the CPU/GPU.
 Ultimately, the `defn` compiler is pluggable, which means developers can implement bindings for different tensor compiler technologies and choose the most appropriate one.

 Many of Elixir features are supported inside `defn`, such as the pipe operator, aliases, conditionals, pattern-matching, and more.
 Other features such as loops and in-place updates are on the roadmap. `defn` also support `transforms`, which allows numerical definitions to be transformed at runtime.
 Automatic differentiation, via the `grad` function, is one example of transforms.